 I place my tape recorder between us, attach the lapel mic to Ellen’s fleece top and I press record.

-Eric: Just say your name and spell your name.
+Just say your name and spell your name for me.

-Eric: So growing up there there was no… You were never called names?
-And never hassled about?
+EM: So growing up there there was no… You were never called names?
+And never hassled about…?

 I knew I had to fake it when I was doing stand-up on stage.
 Your whole… you know, goal is to get the audience to really like you.
 And it’s hard enough to get them to like you when you’re a girl on stage.
 And I knew that that was going to be an uphill battle if they thought I was gay.
 It was going to be impossible.
 I hid that all the way, you know, publicly until I came out.
 Because I knew that that would hurt my career.